klasbo/Intro-C-linux-dev/readme.md

    - Do you see any place in the code that corresponds to the return value of the program?
    - Hint (Spoilers): Try modifying the printed message to something else, like "Penguins!".

-[Explanation of stack from Sverre?]
-[Trailing zeros in strings from Sverre?]

 ###4: The smallest C program?

 Let's keep removing things!
 The first to go is `printf`.

 Remember the "default" function type?
 This also goes for `main`: It takes an unknown number of arguments, and returns an integer.
 This means we can remove the `void` argument, and also the return type.
- - [ ] Compile this "program" and run it.
+ - [ ] Compile this "program" (there's no code inside `main` any more...) and run it.
 Wasn't that exciting?

 ###5: Definitely the smallest C program.